dart-lang/language/working/macros/feature-specification.md

 fields.

-In an ideal world we might run each macro invocation in its own sandbox, with its own static state, we don't do that.
+In an ideal world we might run each macro invocation in its own sandbox, with its own static state, but we don't do that.
 Instead, we simply state that a well behaved macro should not use static state in an observable way.
 Not doing so may lead to undefined behavior.